danlevimb/automated-data-resilience-framework/docs/use-cases/stopbeforemark-release-rollback.md

   <img src="images/Mark_Creation.jpg" width="900">
 </p>

-> Must not exist records after 15:43:08
+> No records should exist beyond the marker timestamp (15:43:08), confirming that all post-release changes were successfully excluded.

 ### Execution Timeline
 |Time |	Event |